 The needs of the child have changed, and the family or program would like some support.

 The needs of the child care program have changed and new strategies are needed.

 The following contains some examples of what you can expect from our Consultative Support.
-(Please note that this list is not inclusive and that we adapt to the needs of individual situations).
+(Please note that this list is not inclusive and that we adapt to the needs of the given situation).

 Specific information and insight into the needs of a particular child or disability.